Tubulolobular breast carcinoma

 After informed consent, using sterile technique and sonographic guidance, the rounded hypoechoic densely shadowing lesion in the right breast at the six o'clock position 8 cm from the nipple was biopsied using a 14 gauge core needle.

 MACROSCOPIC DESCRIPTION: "R breast core": Two white yellow tissue cores 15 and 17mm.
 A1.

 MICROSCOPIC DESCRIPTION: Serial sections show extensive involvement of each of the two cores by invasive carcinoma.
-The tumour consists largely of well formed tubular structures lined by moderately pleomorphic cuboidal epithelial cells.
+The tumor consists largely of well formed tubular structures lined by moderately pleomorphic cuboidal epithelial cells.
 These have round and oval hyperchromatic nuclei and a variable amount of pale cytoplasm.
-Other areas of the tumour are composed of linear aggregates of similarly atypical cells within a dense fibrous stroma.
-The extension of tumour into adjacent adipose tissue is noted.
+Other areas of the tumor are composed of linear aggregates of similarly atypical cells within a dense fibrous stroma.
+The extension of tumor into adjacent adipose tissue is noted.
 No mitotic figures are identified.
-No immunostainin for E-cadherin is seen in tumour cells.
+No immunostainin for E-cadherin is seen in tumor cells.
 The features are of tubulolobular invasive carcinoma.

 DIAGNOSIS: Right breast core: Tubulolobular invasive carcinoma.

-OESTROGEN RECEPTORS ARE DETECTED (+++ nuclear staining in 20-30% of tumour cells)
+ESTROGEN RECEPTORS ARE DETECTED (+++ nuclear staining in 20-30% of tumor cells)

-PROGESTERONE RECEPTORS ARE NOT DETECTED (++ nuclear staining in <10% of tumour cells) HER-2 NEGATIVE (no staining)
+PROGESTERONE RECEPTORS ARE NOT DETECTED (++ nuclear staining in <10% of tumor cells) HER-2 NEGATIVE (no staining)

 Tubulolobular carcinoma is a rare histological subtype of tubular breast carcinoma.